BeipDev/BeipMU/Documentation/Triggers.md

 If this option is ticked, there will be no indication that something happened: No flashing icon or tabs.
 ### Example
 While you might like to have BeipMu flash for attention when someone you know logs on, you might not care when they log off.
 You could therefore set disconnect messages to "Don't show activity".

+### Toast
+This does not warm some bread into a deliciously crunchy snack suitable as a substrate for jams, preserves, marmalade, scrambled eggs or baked beans.
+In future versions this may be implemented, but at the present time it makes Windows display a pop-up, called a ‘Toast notification’.
+#### Toast message when trigger hits
+This option just turns the feature on or off.
+### Example
+There is no other option here because it's beautifully simple:- A small notification pops up with the matched text on it, and windows plays it's default chime.

+This is most useful for triggers that are set to fire when BeipMu is not in focus.
+For example, you already have a trigger that matches pages and colors them, but you can duplicate it, activate "Toast message when trigger hit" and disable any other outputs that your original trigger had.
+Then both will run when you're away form BeipMU but only the text highlight versionw ill run when BeipMu is in focus.

 ### Script
 If you have written a script for BeipMu, you can have it run as the result of a trigger by calling its function name.